ijosue16/To-do-list/README.md

 # 📖 [To do list] <a name="about-project"></a>

 > In  this project a user enters a value using the input field to update his/her to do list.
-I have used an array of object to implement the basic structure of the program.
+I have used an array of object to implement the basic structure of the program with add and remove functionality.

 **[To do list]** is a...